vishwajeetvc/weather/README.md

 # weather

-- Simple weather app create by using HTML CSS JS
+- Simple weather app created by using HTML CSS JavaScript.